gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_two.md

 1. A DNS pointing your (sub)domain to your Pages site
    1. **Optional**: an SSL/TLS certificate so your custom domain is accessible under HTTPS.

+The optional settings, custom domain, DNS records, and SSL/TLS certificates, are described in [Part 3](getting_started_part_three.md)).

 ## Project